Category

 Ito: Other people's answers spark new ideas from different people.
 That's exactly what brainstorming is.

-Ōkuma: Stimulating each other like this, letting thoughts flow freely, and deepening them together.
-This is a crucial aspect in the classroom and something we should reference for active learning too.
+Ōkuma: Stimulating each other like this, letting thoughts flow freely, and deepening understanding together.
+This is a crucial aspect in the classroom and something we should reference in active learning too.

 Was this article helpful?